kasparsd/custom-404-page/readme.md

 Tested up to: 6.8
 Stable tag: trunk

-Use any static page as the 404 error page.
+Use any page as a custom 404 error page.

 ## Description